eweavers/beatit/README.md.txt

 To access this server you will have to visit localhost:8000 in your web browser. use the URL localhost:8000/login to use the admin panel

+Username: Admin
+Password: test

 FRONTEND
+Make a new database and name it timetobeat and import the sql file provided

 This mobile app calculates all of the users submissions to the home page, users will submit a number in hours.

 To test all submission aspects of the assignment you must be logged in test user is